ryanrolds/go_web_service/README.md

 docker-compose up -d
 ```

-At this point the backend service should be available at `http://localhost:8080/`.
+The service should be available at `http://localhost:8080/`.